organix/uFork/ufork-wasm/examples/node_tls_grant_matcher/README.md

 ## Running the demo

-Make sure you have the development server running (../serve.sh), then run each of the following commands in separate terminal windows:
+Make sure you have the development server running (serve.sh), then run each of the following commands in separate terminal windows:

     node run.js bob gm.asm